ShresthaRajat/mgarden/content/Cloud Computing/AWS/Security & Identity/IAM.md

 ### Managed Policies
 default policies defined and given by AWS which is designed to support common use cases. these cannot be edited.
-THese are indicated by an orange box.
+These are indicated by an orange box.

 ### Customer Managed Policies
 Custom policies created by users which is editable.